 We have one main energy channel, called sushumna, which runs along our spine.
 This is why all of our chakras are located along the spine.
 There are seven chakras in the body.
 They begin at the tailbone and go up the third eye point.

-You may have heard in a class, ‘focus your drishti’.
-This just means your gaze.
+You may have heard in a class, ‘focus your drishti’’, meaning your gaze.
 Focusing your gaze on certain points can have a calming effect on your mind.
 It can be helpful in meditation as well.

 The Sanskrit term bandha means to ‘hold’, ‘tighten’ or ‘lock’.
 The translation just happens to describe why and how we do this practice.
 Bandhas are used to control the flow of energy, or prana, through your body.